 This course will enhance your knowledge in the following SDGs.
 The SWA offers professional and executive courses dedicated to the advancement of the UN Sustainable Development Goals (SDGs).

-The Certified Expert in Financial & Managerial Accounting online course introduces concepts and theories of financial and managerial accounting.
+The Certified Expert in Accounting, Leadership and Sustainability online course introduces concepts and theories of financial and managerial accounting.
+It also deals with the backgrounds and regulation of sustainability reporting and the value relevance of CSR/ESG reporting.
 It focuses on leadership aspects in accounting.
 Participants will get acquainted with how accounting information is used in decision making and how leadership designs accounting systems and strategically uses the disclosure system to achieve targets.
 The course covers applied topics of accounting and leadership.

-On successful completion of this course, you will have a thorough comprehension of the basic definitions, theories and concepts of financial and managerial accounting., i.e. you will be able to:
+On successful completion of this course, you will have a thorough comprehension of the basic definitions, theories and concepts of financial and managerial accounting and non-financial reporting, i.e. you will be able to:

 Suggestions and Recommendations